 Let’s accept it, college students never take care of their health and that’s why I recommend this book to every college student.
 This book would be your Guide for everything from Hangovers to Homesickness.

-This book addresses the most common medical issues encountered in the college years and teaches your student how to handle them like a champ . . . without having to call mom or dad for advice.
+This book addresses the most common medical issues encountered in the college years and teaches students how to handle them like a champ without having to call mom or dad for advice.

 16: The 7 Habits of Highly Effective People

 One of the most inspiring and impactful books ever written.
-The book is written by Stephen R. Covey.
-So if you have a lack of motivation but want to be a productive and business mindset then this book you must read.
+This book is written by Stephen R. Covey.
+If you lack motivation but want to be productive and business-minded, you should read this book.